btf-org/flank/README.md

 ## ⚡️ Quickstart ⚡️

-The first step is to **run a script on your computer** through Flank.
+In the quickstart, you will run a script on your computer through Flank.

 <details>
   <summary>Python</summary>